stellaglow1122/EyeGen/README.md

 │   ├── assets/               # Static images and diagrams
 │   │   ├── SchematicFlowDiagram.png
 │   │   └── GenReportWorkflow.png

+│   ├── line_dialogue_report_db.py  # Demonstrates the pipeline from dialogue to report generation and import to db

 │   └── utils.py              # General-purpose utilities